Honours Classes

 Features of Honours Classes

-Students in Honours Classes will follow the same set curriculum for their Year level, and will be expected to produce work of exceptional depth and complexity; on tasks that demand higher order thinking skills, in which they undertake sustained independent research and exercise creativity, and self direction.
-The pace and intensity of an Honours class, will not necessarily benefit all students.
+Students in Honours Classes will follow the same set curriculum for their Year level, and will be expected to produce work of exceptional depth and complexity; on tasks that demand higher order thinking skills, in which they undertake sustained independent research and exercise creativity, and self-direction.

 Frequently Asked Questions